-Another alternative for Twitch video editors is StreamLabs.
+Another alternative for Twitch video editors free is StreamLabs.
 This is a Twitch video editor and streaming tool that was once just used by gamers for daily gaming.
 However, due to its sleek appearance and user-friendly interface which streamlines everything from recording your gameplay videos in high definition (HD) all the way down to tweaking them so they go smoothly without any lag or stuttery playback even while watching others play on Twitch.

 - Easy-to-use software

 - It’s free of cost